Do you think hackers target only large retailers? Or that smart-chip cards will be our security salvation? Think again.

 Perry Kramer, vice president at Boston Retail Partners and co-author of the white paper Best Practices and Tools to Thwart Hackers and Protect Customer Payment Data, says the trend with cyber thieves is to use stolen credit card data for “micro purchases.”
 These refer to ongoing small transactions of $20 or less that crooks hope cardholders will overlook for longer periods of time.

-5. MYTH: Credit or identity monitoring is the
+5. MYTH: Credit or identity monitoring is the ultimate defense

 Organizations frequently offer free credit monitoring or identity monitoring services to breach victims for a limited time, but they aren’t a panacea.
 Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling, points out that monitoring services only notify a person about suspicious activity after the fact and thus don’t prevent identity theft or block other types of fraud.